lugrad90/Cybersecurity-Bootcamp/Ansible/Ansible.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 - A load balancer can add additional layers of security to your website without any changes to your application.
-The Web Application Firewall (WAF) in the load balancer protects your website from hackers
+The Web Application Firewall (WAF) in the load balancer protects your website from hackers.
-Protects against unauthorized access, can detect and drop distributed denial-of-service (DDoS) traffic before it gets to your website and a load balancer simplifies compliance with PCI rules.
+- Protects against unauthorized access, can detect and drop distributed denial-of-service (DDoS) traffic before it gets to your website.
+- A load balancer simplifies compliance with PCI rules.
-- What is the advantage of a jump box?
+- What is the advantage of a jump box?:
-The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
+- The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
 This ultimately sets the JumpBox as a SAW (Secure Admin Workstation).
-All Administrators when conducting any Administrative Task will be required to connect to the JumpBox (SAW) before perfoming any task/assignment.
+All Administrators when conducting any Administrative Task will be required to connect to the (SAW) JumpBox before perfoming any task/assignment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - Filebeat watches for log files/locations and collects log events.